Lines open Mon-Fri 10am-3pm

 Further Help & Advice From HEART UK - the Cholesterol Charity

-If you are concerned about your cholesterol treatment or would just like more information, HEART UK offers a Cholesterol Helpline offering expert advice from dietitians and specialist cardiac nurses?
+If you are concerned about your cholesterol treatment or would just like more information, HEART UK offers a Cholesterol Helpline offering friendly, impartial advice from dietitians and specialist cardiac nurses?

 Whether your call is about yourself or someone you care about, we're here to help you.